wentuoc/tp/docs/UserGuide.md

 * Items in square brackets are optional. e.g `select 1 [/mcost 3]` can be used as `select 1 /mcost 3` or as `select 1`.

-* Extraneous parameters for commands that do not take in parameters (such as `meal`, `list`, `bye` and `clear`) will be ignored. e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.
+* Extraneous parameters for commands that do not take in parameters (such as `wishlist`, `recipes`, `bye` and `clear`) will be ignored. e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.

 * The command inputs are case-insensitive.
-The meal(s) will be sorted alphabetically by the meal name irrespective of the letter casings in both main meal list and user meal list.
+The meal(s) will be sorted alphabetically by the meal name irrespective of the letter casings in both recipes list and the user's wishlist.
 The ingredient(s) in each meal will also be sorted in the same manner.

 ### Viewing help: `help`